ksm362/ksm362.github.io/Research.md

 While my previous work was focused on muscle specific adaptation and computational modeling (see projects below), my current work explores inter-organ communication.
 All organs talk to one another during physiological and pathological conditions.
 I am personally interested in muscle-driven inter-organ communication, such as during exercise.
+However, a new project I have started in Dr. Jorge Ruas's lab is focused on adipose to nerve communication.
 To that end I have started working with a microfluidic platform to understand organ crosstalk.
 I am also blessed to have the opportunity to collaborate with numerous peers and faculty.
-Please check out my projects and collaborations listed below.
+Please check out my past and current projects listed below.

 Projects
 =======